 SA Water manages water services in South Australia.
 Read on to find out who we are and what we do.

 We are owned by the South Australian Government.
-Our people work to provide world class water services to more than 1.6 million South Australian customers.
+Our people work to provide world class water services to >1,6m South Australian customers.
 We provide safe, clean drinking water, and once this water has been used, we remove the waste and treat it to ensure the best outcomes for your health, and to reduce environmental impact.

 We are a major South Australian organisation.
 We employ more than 1,400 people in a range of industries from engineering to microbiology.